 You would think this would go without saying, but don't steal and Photoshop MY picture and then add it to the memorial (yes, it has happened but must of those offenders are now former contributors; when you click on a member name and it says "Record not found" chances are it's because they had trouble comprehending simple rules and etiquette).
 If I wanted it sepia toned I'd do that myself.

 You can contact me about a specific memorial using the edit tab.
 For anything else, my email address is on my profile page.
 It goes to an email address that I check every day.
 Don't email my wife.
 Yes, that has happened too; she's a far more prolific contributor than I am and some people know who she is and have emailed her to pass me a message.
-It's particularly amusing when somebody that DOESN'T we're married emails her to complain about me because I hurt their widdle feelings.
+It's particularly amusing when somebody that DOESN'T know we're married emails her to complain about me because I hurt their widdle feelings.
 I had my comments enabled for years but closed it because of the whackjob factor.
 You know who you are.

 If it's not a published Find A Grave rule, then it isn't a rule.
 Go sell crazy someplace else.